marsch/Architecture/Connectors/AdapterGuide.md

-# Guide for Creating a Connector
+# Guide for Creating a Adapter

 This document is designed as a guide.
-It explains the problems which a connector must solve and the recommended way of solving those problems.
+It explains the problems which a adapter must solve and the recommended way of solving those problems.

-There is an additional document [`ConnectorCompletenessChecklist.md`](https://github.com/openintegrationhub/Architecture/blob/master/adapters/ConnectorCompletenessChecklist.md) which is a checklist which lists all items which should be done for a fully complete component.
+There is an additional document [`AdapterCompletenessChecklist.md`](https://github.com/openintegrationhub/Architecture/blob/master/adapters/AdapterCompletenessChecklist.md) which is a checklist which lists all items which should be done for a fully complete component.

-There is an additional document [`ConnectorOpenQuestions.md`](https://github.com/openintegrationhub/Architecture/blob/master/adapters/ConnectorOpenQuestions.md) which discusses potential shortcomings and enhancements to the current connector approach.
+There is an additional document [`AdapterOpenQuestions.md`](https://github.com/openintegrationhub/Architecture/blob/master/adapters/AdapterOpenQuestions.md) which discusses potential shortcomings and enhancements to the current adapter approach.

-# What is a connector?
+# What is an adapter?
-An **connector** is a single, reusable piece of functionality that typically represents a way to communicate with one system and/or API.
+An **adapter** is a single, reusable piece of functionality that typically represents a way to communicate with one system and/or API.
 This functionality is created by combining code with a file (`component.json`) which describes:
 * **triggers** - functionality which is triggered based on a schedule or by an